 Coffee & Brown Sugar Scrub

-Mix 1/4 cup coffee grounds, 1/4 cup brown sugar, 1/2 cup coconut or tamanu oil with optional 5 drops clove or cinnamon essential oil.
+Mix 1/4 cup coffee grounds, 1/4 cup brown sugar, 1/2 cup coconut or tamanu oil with optional 2 drops cinnamon essential oil.
 Scrub in the shower, this gets messy!
 The result is silky smooth, clean and moisturised skin.
 Plus a serious coffee craving.

 Will keep for around 6 months in a clean sealed jar in the shower so go ahead and increase the quantity

 Combine 2 tsp baking soda with 1 tsp raw honey (slightly warmed if it is too thick) and lightly massage paste into your skin, avoiding the eye area.
 Using your fingertips only, concentrate on small circular motions for 30 seconds-1 minute then rinse with lukewarm water.
-Use a toner with a drop of clary sage or tea-tree to rebalance skin afterwards- baking soda is very alkaline and can dry skin excessively.
+Use a toner to rebalance skin afterwards- baking soda is very alkaline and can dry skin excessively.
 Use once a week max.